Facets-cloud/module-development-examples/README.md

 ### `facets.yaml` Structure

-The `facets.yaml` file is used to define the metadata and configuration for a Terraform module, including its intent, flavor, version, and supported clouds.
+The `facets.yaml` file is used to define the metadata and configuration for a Terraform module, including its intent, flavor, version, supported clouds, and outputs.
 It also specifies the schema for inputs and provides a sample configuration.

 ```yaml
 # facets.yaml